Khan/engblog/src/posts/working-remotely.md

 ## Conclusion

 Khan Academy is a really special place.
 Everybody here is vested in maintaining a company culture founded on respect and inclusion.
 As remote employees, we see that reflected in the conscious effort made to keep us as closely informed as on-site employees.
-And while there are unique challenges that come with working in a separate location from one of the <a href="http://life.khanacademy.org/">most fun workplaces ever</a>, the tradeoffs make the choice easy.
+And while there are unique challenges that come with working in a separate location from one of the <a href="http://life.khanacademy.org/" target="_blank">most fun workplaces ever</a>, the tradeoffs make the choice easy.

 Onward!